-Lots of visitors to Nusa Penida know of Manta Point as a good snorkeling and diving spot where you can swim with the giant manta rays, but what most people don’t know is that there’s also a nice cliff point that overlooks this spot.
+Lots of visitors to Nusa Penida know of Manta Point as a good snorkeling and diving spot where you can swim with the giant manta rays.

 West Cliff Overlook